How to find your perfect house and pet sitters

 Our recommended home sitting site for pet owners

 Click below to benefit from a global community of vetted pet sitters at our our favorite platform for house sits - Trusted Housesitters.
 Browse for free (with email) or sign up with a 25% discount here.
 No code required.

 During our research, we were amazed at all the house sitting opportunities around the world and since we had a long backpacking trip ahead of us, we thought perhaps we should check them out.

-By the time we boarded our flight to Thailand, we had our own sitter arranged as well three separate short sits lined up for ourselves in Bangkok, Kuala Lumpur and Chiang Mai.
+By the time we boarded our flight to Thailand, we had arranged our own sitter and we had three separate short house sits lined up for ourselves in Bangkok, Kuala Lumpur and Chiang Mai.